AWebBrowser/KMS-final-project/README.md

 - At least 5 different images on the website
 - Lots of header tags (h1 - h6)
-- ID's and Classes for all tags
+- IDs and Classes for all tags
 - Include at least one video using iframe
 - Put in at least two buttons
 - An Unordered List AND an Ordered List